-The Biostatistics & Bioinformatics Branch, within the Division of Epidemiology, Statistics, and Prevention Research (DESPR), is examining the functioning of the menstrual cycle through the Modeling of Menstrual Cycle Function Project.
+The Biostatistics & Bioinformatics Branch, within the Division of Intramural Population Health Research (DIPHR), is examining the functioning of the menstrual cycle through the Modeling of Menstrual Cycle Function Project.
 Researchers are developing statistical models to appropriately account for the intricacies of menstrual cycle biology.
 Using these models, they are able to study associations between hormone levels, cycle characteristics, and various reproductive outcomes such as fertility, miscarriage, uterine fibroids, and cardiovascular disease.

 The NICHD Unit on Reproductive and Regenerative Medicine, part of the Program in Reproductive and Adult Endocrinology (PRAE) within the NICHD Division of Intramural Research (DIR), leads numerous studies to advance understanding of primary ovarian insufficiency (POI) and fragile X-associated ovarian insufficiency (FXPOI).
 In one study, researchers were able to slow an immune system attack on the ovaries of mice by "teaching" the animals' immune systems to recognize the ovarian protein MATER (a maternal antigen that embryos require) as part of its own tissues.
 Researchers hope to one day be able to screen and explore fertility-sparing options in women who are at risk for autoimmune FXPOI.
 Other studies focus on the increased risk for osteoporosis in women with FXPOI as compared to normally menstruating women.
 A late diagnosis of FXPOI contributes to reduced bone density by delaying proper therapy.
 Additional studies by this NICHD research group focus on the menstrual cycle as an indicator of overall health.